 **Charges incurred during the first two weeks of the term must be paid immediately.

-Note: Payments must be received by Student Account Services by 3:00pm December 18th if they are to be included as supplemental information with the 1098T tax form.
+Note: Payments must be received by Student Financial Services by 3:00pm December 18th if they are to be included as supplemental information with the 1098T tax form.

 Any regularly-admitted undergraduate student with a course load of 12 to 17 credit hours is subject to full-time tuition and fees for that entire semester.
 Full-time tuition and fees will be charged to all undergraduate students identified as full time at the time of admission.
 Full-time undergraduate students must have at least 12 credits to be considered for full financial aid purposes.

 Students who voluntarily choose to change to part-time must file for a change of status in the Office of the Dean of Student Affairs by the end of the Add period, which is one week after Registration Day.
 A change to part-time status may impact your eligibility for financial assistance, on-campus housing and intercollegiate athletics.
 Students in good academic standing who wish to change back to full-time status must see the Registrar.